thehighnibble/thehighnibble.github.io/docs/vt132/operation/vt100/operator/setup-c/README.md

 This codepage **is not available** in 132 column mode.
 :::

-## 24/25 Line Support
+## 24/25/30 Line Support

-Pressing `3` on the keyboard toggles between 24 and 25 line support.
+Pressing `3` on the keyboard toggles between 24, 25 & 30 line support.
 There is a noticeable delay while the VGA signal re-syncs with the changed viewport resolution.

 The original VT100 supported 24 lines of text.
 With the introduction of the IBM PC a 25 line display became the norm.